r-saba/blog/src/markdown-pages/post-4.md

 <h2>PRAMP</h2>

 [PRAMP](http://pramp.com/) is an online platform in which you are paired up with another developer and you both take turns interviewing each other.
-This is great to practice data structures and algorithms but they also have behaviour and system design as well.
+This is great to practice data structures and algorithms but they have behavioural and system design as well.
 When you are paired up, each participant is given a problem as well as hints and solutions to be used while interviewing your peer.
 Once you've both completed the interview there is a feedback form at the end.
 This platform helped me become comfortable solving algorithm problems in an interview setting but I also made some amazing connections all over the world!

 <h2>Leetcode</h2>